adi9358/CodeClauseinternship_Loanprediction/README.md

 # CodeClauseinternship_Loanprediction
-this projects mainly based on loan prediction , based on data analysis and data visualistion .
+this projects mainly based on loan prediction , based on data analysis and data visualisation.